JJBR13/Justin-Brown-milestone-project-one/README.md

   - jQuery enabling functions of carousel, nav-bar responsitivity and button hover animations

 - [Balsamiq](https://balsamiq.com/)
-   -Allowed creation of the wireframes.
+   - Allowed creation of the wireframes.

 - [Adobe Suite](https://www.adobe.com/uk/)
   - Used to adjust/ enhance images and create the logo for the bussiness.